The Airmen's Stories - S/Ldr. J A Kent

 Kent was posted to the Middle East in December 1942 and took command of 17 Sector, Benghazi.
 On 25th January 1943 he damaged a Ju88 near Benina.
 In August 1943 he was made Command Training Inspector at Air HQ, Air Defences Eastern Mediterranean.

 In mid-March 1944 Kent returned to the UK and was posted to CFS Upavon for an instructors course, after which he took command of a satellite station of the AFU at South Cerney.

 In late August 1945 Kent went on a course at RAF Staff College and was then posted to Air HQ, British Air Forces of Occupation, as Wing Commander Operations Plans.
 In late 1946 he became Personal Staff Officer to Sholto Douglas, the Commander-in-Chief and Military Governor of the British Zone of occupied Germany.

 Kent retired from the RAF on 1st December 1956 as a Group Captain.

 He died on 7th October 1985.

-His portrait was made by Cuthbert Orde in 1940 (below).
+His portrait was made by Cuthbert Orde in 1940 (below) and Rothenstein (following).